🧠Working With AI the Right Way | Communication Skills — Intent, Structure & One-Step Clarity — Chapter Seven

 Communication Is Not Output Engineering

-Many users approach AI as if it were a vending machine: insert a request, receive a finished product.
+Many users approach AI like a vending machine:

 This framing creates friction.